Flirting matters. Period.

 Flirtation only really works when it’s not try-hard, when it’s playful and when it’s in the moment.
 In fact, if you deliver a push-pull line with the clear intent for it to work, by the very nature of you having an agenda behind that line, it most likely won’t work.

 When you clearly want a reaction and an outcome from the words that you say, the outcome-dependency behind it makes it lose its power.
 This is the paradox of game that a lot of guys just don’t get.
-That’s why pick up is really an art and not a linear process.
+That’s why

 So I’ll say this one more time just to hammer it home.
 If your interactions are more spontaneous, aloof and look as if they “just happened”, they hold way more power.
 The more subtle and unpredictable you can be, the more effective it is.